nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 In terms of actually implementing all of this, we treat [pynsq][pynsq] and [go-nsq][go-nsq] as our reference codebases.
 The structure of [pynsq][pynsq] can be broken down into three core components:

- * `Message` - a high-level message object, which exposes stateful methods for responding to the `nsqd` producer (`FIN`, `REQ`, `TOUCH`, etc.) as well as metadata such as attempts and timestamp.
+ * `Message` - a high-level message object, which exposes stateful methods for responding to `nsqd` (`FIN`, `REQ`, `TOUCH`, etc.) as well as metadata such as attempts and timestamp.

- * `Connection` - a high-level wrapper around a TCP connection to a specific `nsqd` producer, which has knowledge of in flight messages, its `RDY` state, negotiated features, and various timings.
+ * `Connection` - a high-level wrapper around a TCP connection to a specific `nsqd`, which has knowledge of in flight messages, its `RDY` state, negotiated features, and various timings.

  * `Consumer` - the front-facing API a user interacts with, which handles discovery, creates connections (and subscribes), bootstraps and manages `RDY` state, parses raw incoming data,